ai-learning-space/sql-expert/Data Selection (Part 1)/Duplicates and DISTINCT.md

 <aside>

-📖 `DISTINCT` — operator that removes duplicates and gets only unique values
+📖 `DISTINCT` — operator that removes duplicates and gets only unique values.

 </aside>